George Barry Ford

-And for our Sunday enjoyment we had our pastor, Father George B. Ford, a famous liberal priest of the period, who tried to speak elegantly for his largely Columbia U congregation and always wound up flat on his back.
-'It blesseth him who gives and it likewise blesses the recipient' was his version of Portia; it could never be said that Father Ford didn't swing for the fences.
-But through the garble beamed an effulgent decency.
-Father Malaprop was a big influence on Thomas Merton and other intellectuals who had the wit to see through the density of his verbiage.

 In 1938, Thomas Merton sought Ford out at Corpus Christi Church to seek instruction in the Catholic faith.
 That same year, when Servant of God Catherine Doherty, Baroness de Hueck, arrived in New York, he gave her free rent in Harlem, which was a key to her success in establishing Friendship House that became the birthplace of the future Madonna House Apostolate.
 He also contributed frequently to her support.
 In 1966 he served on the historic Ad hoc Commission on Rights of Soviet Jews.
 It was chaired by Bayard Rustin, and established by the Conference on the Status of Soviet Jews, offering a public tribunal on Jewish life in the Soviet Union.
 Ford was an early champion of the Catholic Ordination of Women.

 Fr.
 Ford is thanked in the liner notes to George Carlin's 1972 album Class Clown, for although Carlin rejected the Catholic faith, he remembered Ford with appreciation, and credited him for teaching him how to ask questions and think.